amklenk/Code-Quiz/README.md

 ## Project Status

 This project is a work in progress.
 It will be updated via a develop and feature branches going forward.
 The timer lags when the start game button is clicked and needs to be fixed.
 The appending/removing of each answer message doesn't flow seamlessly.
-The design needs to be reconfigured for smaller screens (medium and small), perhaps using Bootstrap.
+The design needs to be reconfigured for smaller screens (medium and small), perhaps using Bootstrap and/or media queries.